Estimated reading time: 4 minutes

 Warm from the sun!

-While the gate people are here, we are going to get an estimate for putting up a patio on the front of the house, behind the wall, so we can enjoy watching the neighbors go back and forth.
-Plus, we’ll have front row seats for the neighborhood drama – it’s like our own reality show!
+While the gate people are here, we will get an estimate for putting up a patio on the front of the house behind the wall so we can enjoy watching the neighbors go back and forth.
+Plus, we’ll have front-row seats for the neighborhood drama—it’s like our own reality show!

 Watermelon, grapes, and berries, along with a salad from the garden (except for the hard cheese and artichoke hearts)

-A little later Doctor Mary removed the sushers and running stitches from my hand, it was been two weeks.
+A little later, Doctor Mary removed the sutures and running stitches from my hand; it had been two weeks since the surgery.
 She used Steri-Strips on the wound and demanded that I lay on the couch and each bon bons every hour until 5:00 pm when we headed to the Segerstrom to see Peter Pan.
 (I thought Peter Pan was a bedpan for boys!)